 - 3-4 cups broth (enough to fill the pot)

 Putting them all together

-- Mix rice, ground beef, olive oil, salt, pepper and allspice together until well mixed.
+- Mix the rice, ground beef, olive oil, tomato paste, salt, pepper and allspice together until well mixed.

 - Fill and roll all the grape leaves with the meat mixture as displayed in the picture.

-- Season the pork or beef ribs with salt and allspice.
+- Season the beef ribs with salt and allspice.

-- Line the bottom of a large pot with the meat, followed by any unused/torn up grape leaves – this prevents the rolled leaves from burning.
+- Line the bottom of a large pot with the meat, followed by any unused/torn up grape leaves – this protects the rolled leaves from burning.